getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 Of course, that means that any value except `undefined` can be directly passed in.
 However, `undefined` will be assumed to signal, "I didn't pass this in."
 That works great unless you actually need to be able to pass `undefined` in.

-In that case, you could test to see if the argument is actually omitted, by it actually not being present in the `arguments` array, perhaps like this:
+In that case, you could test to see if the argument is actually omitted, by it actually not being present in the `arguments` object, perhaps like this:

 ```js
 function foo(x,y) {